johnlam90/aws-multi-eni-controller/README.md

 The workflow will use this token to set the package visibility to public after it's pushed.

+#### Manual Method (If Automatic Method Fails)

+If the automatic method fails to make the package public, you can do it manually:

+1. Go to your GitHub repository
+2. Click on "Packages" in the right sidebar
+3. Find and click on your container package (aws-multi-eni-controller)
+4. Click on "Package settings" (gear icon)
+5. Under "Danger Zone", find "Change visibility"
+6. Select "Public" and confirm the change

 ### Required AWS Permissions

 The controller requires the following AWS permissions: